mendix/docs-site-test/content/en/docs/refguide8/modeling/pages/container-widgets/container.md

 This property specifies whether to hide the container from screen readers or not.

-{{% alert type="info" %}} The container should not have any focusable elements inside such as input widgets, links, or buttons.
+{{% alert color="info" %}} The container should not have any focusable elements inside such as input widgets, links, or buttons.
 These elements will cause the container to be announced by screen readers.
 {{% /alert %}}

 ### 2.2 Common Section {#common}

-{{% snippet file="/static/_includes/refguide8/common-section-link.md" %}}
+{{% snippet file="refguide8/common-section-link.md" %}}

 ### 2.3 Design Properties Section{#design-properties}

-{{% snippet file="/static/_includes/refguide8/design-section-link.md" %}}
+{{% snippet file="refguide8/design-section-link.md" %}}

 ### 2.4 General Section {#general}